 Deploy Birch Probe

 The Birch Probe communicates locally with your routers and the Birch cloud infrastructure to keep in sync with the router and make changes.
-You can run the Birch Probe on Linux, Mac or Windows using or you can request an .ova for a virtualized environment.
+You can run the Birch Probe on Linux, Mac or Windows using Docker Desktop or you can request an .ova for a virtualized environment.

 The installation process for Docker is different for each of the supported platforms.
 Please follow the steps provided by Docker for the host machine you will be deploying on.